Central Equipment Identity Register: CEIR and EIR manufacturers

 Some countries have used local developers to implement CEIR for their country (Great Britain, Turkey, India, and Azerbaijan).
-There are also a number of companies that offer their solution already installed in at least one country: Invigo, Mediafon Datapro, PortingXS, Qualcomm, Svyazcom, Oratech Bilisim.

 EIR is a system that is standardized in a 2G-5G networks.
 Such system may be established at mobile network even it doesn’t use black list and there are no CEIR in a country.
-The most common EIR manufacturers are companies BroadForward, Mahindra Comviva, Primal Technologies, Mavenir, Nokia, Svyazcom.
 Some developers of MNO’s signal core include EIR in a complex solution.
 However, its standard capabilities are usually lacking for specific requirements when implementing CEIR.